Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 IR35 has been described by experts as some of the most confusing legislation around, and there are still some queries over various interpretations of its details.
 Trying to understand it all yourself whilst maintaining your career as an independent professional is a daunting prospect.

-Because all our accountants are specialists in dealing with the finances of independent professionals, we know all the ins and outs of the system, so we can help you to decide whether you want to work through your own limited company or use an umbrella company, whether or not to register for the Flat Rate VAT scheme and what you can claim by way of expenses.
+Because all our accountants are specialists in dealing with the finances of independent professionals, we know all the ins and outs of the system, so we can help you to decide whether you want to work through your own limited company, use an umbrella company, or have the option of switching between both, as offered with our Platinum and Professional packages.